 How Many Kayaks can it take?

 Typically most kayak trailers have a capacity of around two to four different kayaks at a time.
-The manufacturer should have a recommendation and a maximum capacity rating for the trailer.
+The manufacturer should have a recommendation and a maximum weight capacity rating for the trailer kayak.
 This criteria alone will give you a better idea for what you need.
-Some of these trailers can potentially be used as multi purpose transportation for other things such as paddle boards, bikes, canoes or even boats depending on it’s capacity.
+Some of these trailers can potentially be used as multi purpose transportation for other things such as paddle boards, bikes, canoes or even boats depending on it’s weight capacity.

 If you are running a kayak rental location than it is best to look for a trailer that can take on more kayaks with a higher maximum capacity so you don’t have to keep transporting them back and forth and make multiple trips.